Nincodedo/rhc-ocw/docs/ocw/index.md

 ### Night Vision Helmet

 The Night Vision Helmet is a leather helmet for Undead_Zeratul.
 It grants infinite Night Vision while worn.
-Can be found in [Undead_Zeratul's Cottage](#undead_zeratuls-cottage).
+The helmet will also transform to match the rest of the armor currently worn.
+For example, if you are wearing a golden chestplate, golden leggings, and golden boots the Night Vision Helmet will transform into a golden helmet.
+It can be found in [Undead_Zeratul's Cottage](#undead_zeratuls-cottage).

 ### Potion Bundle